Kamakura Komachi-dori Street 鎌倉小町通り

 Fashionable street in the middle of an ancient city

 Kamakura Komachi-dori Street is a peculiar strip of modernity in the center of an ancient city, where trendy boutiques, gourmet cuisine, and a timeless ambience rub shoulders.

 - The local specialty—dishes served with shirasu (whitebait)

 - Hidden sights in alleys off the main street

-From JR Tokyo, take the JR Tokaido Line to JR Kamakura Station.
+From Tokyo Station, take the JR Tokaido Line to Kamakura Station.
 On most trains, you will have to transfer at Ofuna Station for the Yokosuka Line.
-The trains take almost one hour from Tokyo Station and around 45 minutes from Yokohama Station.
+The trains take almost one hour from Tokyo Station or around 45 minutes from Yokohama Station.

 With humble beginnings as a modest street market centuries ago, the area has transformed into a symphony of shopping and commerce.

 You can find everything from boutique fashion stores to souvenir gift shops along Komachi-dori, and when the bags get heavy and your feet tired, there are countless cafes, restaurants, cake shops, and bakeries.

 If you want to see the area in style, why not rent a kimono and get pulled around Kamakura in one of the many rickshaws available for hire.